When you’re 6 months pregnant, you’re more than halfway to meeting your baby, so hang in there! Here’s what’s going on for both of you this month.

 So, while every mama-to-be is unique, you can expect a fundal height measurement of between 23 and 27 cm during month 6.

-What does a baby look like at 6 months in the womb?
+What does a fetus look like at 6 months?

 Your little one isn’t just getting bigger by the day — they’re getting sweeter too.